CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/dispatch-control.md

 # Dispatch Control

+The Dispatch Control feature enables enhanced management of the dispatch process by allowing the configuration of various settings that control how items and package numbers are validated, scanned, and processed.
+By customizing the dispatch settings, businesses can ensure smoother, more accurate transactions and better control over inventory movement.

+---

 ![Dispatch Control](./media/cc-dispatch-control.webp)

-**No. of Catalog numbers scans** – defines a number of scanning of Catalogue numbers, after which the application goes another step.
+**No. of Catalog numbers scans** – Defines the number of catalog number scans after which the application moves to the next step.

-**Extra field for scanning VDA on confirmation window** – allows defining a user-defined field.
+**Extra field for scanning VDA on confirmation window** – Allows the definition of a user-defined field for VDA scanning during the confirmation process.

-**Extra Field for barcode prefix** – this option allows to definition a prefix.
-Scanning a barcode with this prefix allows one to move to another step in the transaction.
+**Extra Field for barcode prefix** – This option allows defining a prefix.
+Scanning a barcode with this prefix enables the user to proceed to the next step in the transaction.

-**Enable Dispatch Control for Selected BPs only** – this option allows the definition of Dispatch Control only for some previously selected Business Partners.
+**Enable Dispatch Control for Selected BPs only** – This option allows the definition of Dispatch Control exclusively for the selected Business Partners.

-**Enable Dispatch Control for all Business Partners** – allows defining Dispatch Control for every Business Partner.
+**Enable Dispatch Control for all Business Partners** – Activates Dispatch Control for every Business Partner.

-**Enable DocNum scanning on the Delivery selection window** – allows scanning by document number (by content, if the checkbox is unchecked)
+**Enable DocNum scanning on the Delivery selection window** – Allows scanning by document number (when unchecked, scanning is based on content).

-**Check Items by quantity per package** – allows to check Items by quantity by packaging, e.g., if there are four packages, 25 pieces each, a user will not be able to scan 100 parts, but to scan 25 pieces four times.
+**Check Items by quantity per package** – Allows checking items by quantity per package.
+For example, if there are four packages of 25 pieces each, the user will be required to scan 25 pieces four times, not 100 pieces in one scan.

-**Don't check Item when Package Number Not Filled Up** – when this checkbox is checked, a row is not checked if a number of packaging is incomplete.
+**Don't check Item when Package Number Not Filled Up** – When checked, a row is not validated if the package number is incomplete.

-**Check Quantity** – checks quantity by scanning a barcode.
-Moving to another step is impossible if the correct quantity is not scanned.
-If a user makes a mistake, they must click the x button and start counting again.
-Putting the amount manually is impossible; it works only by scanning.
+**Check Quantity** – Validates the quantity by scanning a barcode.
+Moving to the next step is not allowed unless the correct quantity is scanned.
+If an error occurs, the user must click the "x" button and restart the process.
+Manual entry of quantity is disabled; it works only through scanning.
     <details>
     <summary> to expand</summary>
     <div>